near/docs/docs/4.tools/cli.md

 **Custom wallet url:**

-Default wallet url is `https://testnet.mynearwallet.com/`.
-But if you want to change to a different wallet url, you can setup the environmental variable `NEAR_MAINNET_WALLET` or `NEAR_TESTNET_WALLET`.
+The default wallet URL is `https://testnet.mynearwallet.com/`.
+However, if you want to change to a different wallet URL, you can set the environmental variable `NEAR_MAINNET_WALLET` or `NEAR_TESTNET_WALLET`.

 ```bash
 export NEAR_TESTNET_WALLET=https://wallet.testnet.near.org/